 Growing up, most of us dreamed of being a prolific centre-forward.

-In the playground and in our back gardens we celebrated each goal as if we’d just racked up our 30th of the season.
+We celebrated each and every in our back gardens as if we’d just racked up our 30th of the season.

 Nobody was going to deny us yet another Golden Boot.

 This is probably still true for the kids of today.

 But how far away are we from a generation that roams their back garden pretending to cover the ground in front of an imaginary back four, with the commentator of their minds bellowing “He’s been everywhere today!” as they soak up the crowd’s appreciation for another tireless 90 minutes?